-Now hold up one finger about six inches away from your face, in front of the picture of the baseball.
-If you focus your eyes on the baseball, you will see two somewhat transparent images of your finger, on either side of the baseball.
+Now, hold up one finger, about six inches away from your face, in front of the image.
+Focus your eyes on the baseball and you’ll begin to see two somewhat transparent images of your finger on either side of the ball.

-Now focus your eyes on your finger.
-You will see two somewhat transparent images of the baseball, on either side of your finger.
-That’s depth perception.
+Next, focus your eyes on your finger.
+You’ll see two somewhat transparent images of the baseball on either side of your finger.
+This indicates good depth perception.

 - You can see your finger better on one side than the other.